mlrun/functions/virtual_drift/README.md

 :param results_tsdb_table: TSDB table to push metrics to
 ```

 The function will calculate the selected drift mangitude metrics that were selected and apply them to the **features**, **labels** and **predictions**.
 It will then save those metrics and export them via Parquet and TSDB.
+Alerting could be added on top of the metrics via Grafana or a function.

 ## Metrics